jgttech/dotfiles/README.md

 ## Uninstall

 There are 2 types of uninstall; 1 - removes the symlinks and 2 - remove the symlinks and delete the `dotfiles` repo.
+Pick one of these options.
 Choose wisely.

-> Only remove the symlinks
+> 1. Only remove the symlinks

 ```bash
 dotfiles uninstall
 ```

-> Remove the symlinks AND delete the repo, locally.
+> 2. Remove the symlinks AND delete the repo, locally.

 ```bash
 dotfiles uninstall --destroy